47chapters/letsgo/docs/how-to/develop-the-frontend.md

 ### Server logic and calling the APIs

-LetsGo recommends you [implement all your server side application logic in the _API_ component](./develop-the-api.md) and provides two React hooks to make it easy: `useApi` and `useApiMutate`.
-While Next.js supports simple server side endpoints using [API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes), LetsGo recommends you don't use this feature to avoid the fragmentation or duplication of your server side logic between the _web_ and _API_ components, and to allow the _web_ component to run with limited permissions.
+LetsGo recommends you [implement all your server-side application logic in the _API_ component](./develop-the-api.md) and it provides you with two React hooks to make it easy: `useApi` and `useApiMutate`.
+While Next.js supports simple server-side endpoints using [API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes), LetsGo recommends you don't use this feature to avoid the fragmentation or duplication of your server-side logic between the _web_ and _API_ components and to allow the _web_ component to run with limited permissions.

 To facilitate calling the endpoints of the _API_ component from the browser, LetsGo boilerplate provides two [API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes): `app/web/src/app/(dashboard)/api/proxy/[...path]`, and `app/web/src/app/(dashboard)/api/unauthenticated-proxy/[...path]`.
 These Next.js's endpoints simply proxy incoming requests to the _API_ component.
-In addition, the first of these routes adds a JWT access token of the currently logged in user to the upstream requests to the _API_ component.
+In addition, the first of these routes adds a JWT access token of the currently logged-in user to the upstream requests to the _API_ component.
 This removes the need for the access tokens to be handled by the browser, which increases security.

-This is the end to end flow of the recommended way of calling **authenticated** _API_ endpoints from the client code running in the browser:
+This is the end-to-end flow of the recommended way of calling **authenticated** _API_ endpoints from the client code running in the browser:

 ```mermaid
 sequenceDiagram